MicrosoftDocs/learn/learn-pr/iot/building-and-running-a-udp-echo-client/includes/4-discussion.md

 # Discussion

-Congratulations on making it this far!
+Congratulations on making it to this section!
 Now we need to reflect on what we've done and understand how the concepts in this project will help you in the future.

-1. To keep the minimal code size, the transport layer protocols are not enabled automatically in NetX.
+1. To keep the minimal code size, the transport layer protocols aren't enabled automatically in NetX.
 We need to call **nx_udp_enable** to enable UDP functionalities.
 1. Each UDP socket must bind to a port.
 In this project, the UDP socket is bound to any port and NetX will pick a random port.
 1. Data are filled into **NX_PACKET**, which ensures zero copy in NetX.
 In each round, a new packet is allocated and filled with data.
 1. After a packet is sent by **nxd_udp_socket_send**, the ownership of this packet is transferred to NetX.
 The user application must not reference this packet again.